The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/ultimates.md

 You can opt to pull with Unmend instead.
 If you do so, replace the last two hits of the Souleater combo with a Stalwart Soul combo.
 You will also need to use prepull Blood Weapon, as weaving Edge->Blood Weapon after Unmend without clipping is not feasible.
 The use of a spell with fixed 2.50-second recast time makes this Blood Weapon window somewhat tighter, but it is still consistently doable.

-Briefly taking aggro on both bosses to use invulns on a double Fluid Swing plus additonal autoa-ttacks has very high value.
+Briefly taking aggro on both bosses to use invulns on a double Fluid Swing plus additional auto-attacks has very high value.
 With fast killtimes, using invulns in such a way may cause you to be unable to use them in Phase 3, but the tradeoff is almost always worth it.
+If invulning the first set, you can Arm's Length the baited conal AoE at the cost of not having it available for Limit Cut.

 Note that if you do use Living Dead for a set of Fluid Swings, you will probably need to use TBN on yourself directly afterward because Hand of Pain ignores invulnerability.